 From the beginning of the 1800s we saw a huge expansion in British & European art movements.
-The Victorian era produced a number of distinct artistic movements.
+The Victorian era produced a number of artistic movements.

 Prominent Romantic painters include Henry Fuseli, who created strange, macabre paintings that explored the dark recesses of human psychology.
 William Blake, whose mysterious poems and images conveyed mystical visions and his disappointment in societal constraints.